AqwamCreates/DataPredict/docs/index.md

-# Welcome to Aqwam's DataPredict Library!
+# Welcome to Aqwam's DataPredict™ Library!

 By using or possessing any copies of this library or its assets (including the icons), you agree to our [Terms and Conditions](TermsAndConditions.md).
 In short: